Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: The Hamilton-Jacobi-Bellman PIDEs via the Dynamic Programming Principle

 To be more precise, the \textit{superposition} and \textit{thinning} properties of Poisson point processes allow us to assume, without any loss of generality, that a marked process $q$ can be obtained as the integral of a larger counting random measure $N$:

-where $\lambda$ is a suitable (integrable, predictable) non--negative random field; see \cite{kingman_poisson_1993}, \cite{bremaud_point_2020} and \cite{daley_introduction_2008} for a reminder on general Poisson processes and random measures.
+where $\lambda$ is a suitable (integrable, predictable) non-negative random field; see \cite{kingman_poisson_1993}, \cite{bremaud_point_2020} and \cite{daley_introduction_2008} for a reminder on general Poisson processes and random measures.
 Technically, this means we are working with jump processes of stochastic intensity.

-Whenever the source of randomness consists only on the jumps themselves, i.e. Sections \ref{section:Model under the constant arrival rate: standard Poisson Process}, \ref{section:Pollution-Driven Disaster Intensity via Non-homogeneous Poisson Process} and \ref{Section:An_intermediate_model}, our approach is justified by the embedding theorems on the extended state space $(K,P,\lambda)$ and the integration with respect to the Poisson random measure $N$ of intensity $dt \times dr$ on $\mathbb{R}_{\geq 0} \times \mathbb{R}_{\geq 0}$, see Chapter 5 of \cite{bremaud_point_2020}.
+Whenever the source of randomness consists only on the jumps themselves, i.e. Sections \ref{section:Model under the constant arrival rate: standard Poisson Process}, \ref{section:Pollution-Driven-Disaster-Intensity-via-NHPP} and \ref{Section:An_intermediate_model}, our approach is justified by the embedding theorems on the extended state space $(K,P,\lambda)$ and the integration with respect to the Poisson random measure $N$ of intensity $dt \times dr$ on $\mathbb{R}_{\geq 0} \times \mathbb{R}_{\geq 0}$, see Chapter 5 of \cite{bremaud_point_2020}.

 As we move to more complex specifications and introduce additional sources of randomness such as an independent Brownian motion, the stochastic basis $(\Omega, \mathcal{F}, \mathbb{F}, \mathbb{P} )$ must be correspondingly enlarged.
-Importantly, this will not pose a problem in what follows, since the Wiener--Poisson structure of the model, together with the additive nature of the proposed intensity $\lambda$, falls within the framework of \cite{hernandez-hernandez_coupled_2023} and \cite{hernandez-hernandez_mean-field_2024} for stochastic optimal control problems with environment--dependent jumps.
+Importantly, this will not pose a problem in what follows, since the Wiener-Poisson structure of the model, together with the additive nature of the proposed intensity $\lambda$, falls within the framework of \cite{hernandez-hernandez_coupled_2025} and \cite{hernandez-hernandez_mean-field_2026} for stochastic optimal control problems with environment-dependent jumps.
 Hence, the following assumption will be taken implicitly throughout the rest of the paper: